Deep Learning for Sea Surface Temperature Reconstruction under Cloud Occlusion: Satellite Data Set for algorithm development

-Gradients in sea surface temperatures (SSTs) play a crucial role in shaping atmospheric circulation, influencing weather systems, and regulating heat exchange between the sea and atmosphere.
-Here, we define gradients as variations in adjacent positions within our SST data grid, measured along both spatial and temporal axes.
-Table \ref{tab:fluctuations} presents statistics related to these gradients.
+Here, we define gradients as differences in SST grid points, both in time and space.
+The gradients are defined as the difference between two consecutive nighttime values in the same grid point and the difference between two consecutive grid points every night (4 km grid spacing).
+Table~\ref{tab:fluctuations} presents statistics related to these gradients.

-Spatial gradients are generally low, with an average fluctuation around $0.15^\circ$ for a resolution of 4 km.
-However, these fluctuations are not uniformly distributed: larger gradients are typically observed near coastal areas (see Figure \ref{fig:gradients}(a)), particularly along the western coast of the Adriatic Sea and the Sicilian coast of the Strait of Sicily.
+Spatial gradients are generally low, with an average fluctuation around 0.1/0.2~$^\circ$C. However, these fluctuations are not uniformly distributed: larger gradients are typically observed near coastal areas (see Fig.~\ref{fig:gradients}), particularly along the western coast of the Adriatic Sea and the southern Sicilian coast.

-There are also sporadic cases where significantly higher gradients are observed.
-In some days, larger gradients are found in the open ocean around large scale oceanic features.
-An example is given in Fig.\ref{fig:gradients}(b), where the maximum gradients are around the southern border of the Northern Tyrrhenian Gyre \cite{pinardi2015mediterranean}, near the Strait of Bonifacio.
-In the majority of the cases, the extreme gradient values are along the coasts as expected and around the cloud borders (Fig.\ref{fig:gradients}(c)), due to satellite detection accuracy.
+In some days, large gradients are found in the open ocean around large scale oceanic features.
+An example is given in Fig.~\ref{fig:gradients}, where the maximum gradients are around the southern border of the Northern Tyrrhenian cyclonic gyre \citep{pinardi2015mediterranean}, east of the Strait of Bonifacio.
+In other cases, the extreme gradient values are around the cloud borders, due to satellite cloud removal accuracy.
+The mean temporal variation from one day to the next is around 0.4~$\circ$C (Table~\ref{tab:fluctuations}).

-In any case, high spatial gradients are quite rare.
-Table \ref{tab:frequency_of_grads} shows the percentage of points with extreme gradients, considering thresholds between 1 and 3 degrees.
+Table~\ref{tab:frequency_of_grads} shows the percentage of points with extreme gradients, considering thresholds between 1 and 3$^\circ$C. There are almost no nighttime gradients larger than 1$^\circ$C.

-On the other hand, significant daily fluctuations at the same location are relatively common.
-The mean temporal variation from one day to the next is around $0.37^\circ$ for nighttime observations, and nearly double for daytime measurements (see Table \ref{tab:fluctuations}).
-Additionally, the tail of extremely high daily temperature variations appears to be particularly thick (see Table \ref{tab:frequency_of_grads}).